dottenad/reviewgenieknowledgebase/docs/items/products/add.md

 ## Next Step

-After you've added one or more product, you can assign them to a [survey](../landingpages/survey) or [review page](../landingpages/reviewpage) to begin collecting reviews.
+After you've added one or more products, you can assign them to a [survey](../landingpages/survey) or [review page](../landingpages/reviewpage) to begin collecting reviews.